Frequently Asked Questions about Gorilla Trekking and Mountain Gorillas

 How much does it cost to see the gorillas in Rwanda?

 A Rwanda gorilla permit is at USD 1500.
 But the general trip costs vary depending on the duration (number of days), accommodation category, transport means plus any additional tour activities to trekking gorillas.

 Gorilla Trekking Services is one of the best gorilla trekking companies in the region.
 The best company should be able to organise gorilla safaris in Uganda, Rwanda and Congo.
 Its strength should be on the vehicles it uses, the well-selected accommodations plus the activities as well as the driver guides that steer the tours to the successful completion.

 One can trek gorillas in Rwanda throughout the year.
 However months from June to September and December to February remain the most ideal.

 What do I need to bring for gorilla trekking?

 You need safari clothes with camouflaging neutral colors.
 Green is the best match in this case.
 You need good Walking boots or shoe, long-sleeved tops to guard against insect bites or thorns.
 Come along also with nice walking trousers, hiking socks that are long enough to tuck into the trousers, gloves, ideally gardening gloves for body protections.
-Do not forget a Waterproof jacket, Water bottle, insect repellants, Snacks for the hike, walking sticks (provided on ground) plus a camera with strong batteries among others.
+Do not forget a Waterproof jacket, Water bottle, insect repellents, Snacks for the hike, walking sticks (provided on ground) plus a camera with strong batteries among others.
 Further on what to bring, refer to the gorilla trekking packing List and get a complete safari guide on gorilla adventure plus Africans safaris and tours.